 What Are The Risks Of Dry Brushing?

-- Dry brushing your skin harshly can possibly irritate it, turn reddish, and lead to abrasions.
+- Dry brushing your skin harshly can possibly irritate it, turn it reddish or rosy, and lead to abrasions.
 If your skin stings or gets inflamed after dry brushing, it can mean that you were too rough.

 - Your skin can feel parched and dry if you do not moisturize it after dry brushing.

-- Dry brushing your face frequently may cause dryness, scratches, skin irritation, and injuries.
+- Dry brushing your face frequently may cause dryness, scratches, flushed skin, skin irritation and reddening, and injuries.
 Limit it to once or twice a month.
 Instead, use a chemical exfoliant or mild scrub for face exfoliation.

 To avoid these risks, do not attempt dry brushing if you have dry and/or sensitive skin.